szegedai/hun_ner_checklist/Testing/README.md

-# hun_ner_checklist
+# Evaluating invariance tests

-inv_test.py compares the results of the two models used previously.
+inv_test.py compares the predictions on base cases and on {negation, word order}.
+If the prediction of particular entity phrases did not change after raw text modifications, it satisfies invariance capability.